-The air is crisp and golden leaves are swirling outside my living room window, which in my house means it’s time for homemade honey-scented beeswax candles, snuggling under our wool comforter to read, chunky sweaters, and of course, a pot of spices simmering on the stove.
+The air is crisp and golden leaves are swirling outside my living room window, which in my house means it’s time for homemade honey-scented beeswax candles, snuggling under our wool comforter to read, and of course, a pot of spices simmering on the stove.

-Yesterday I peeled some apples for homemade apple pie in a jar, then tossed the skins into a pot with with orange peels and a few spices.
+Yesterday I peeled some apples for homemade apple crisp, then tossed the skins into this glass tea kettle with with orange peels and a few spices.
 It can be used directly on the stovetop as long as I use medium heat to slowly bring the water to a simmer, and I love how pretty it is.

 Of course, you can adapt the recipe to use what you have on hand.
 If you have fresh ginger and/or lemon peels, toss them in!
 Want to add a little vanilla extract?
-I’m sure it will smell delicious!
+It will smell delicious.

 Simmering Stovetop Potpourri For Fall